Cricketer Graham Thorpe ‘spiralled into depression’ after job loss, inquest told

 Former England cricketer Graham Thorpe “spiralled into depression” after losing his job as a batting coach in 2022, an inquest has heard.

-The 55-year-old died on the morning of August 4, 2024 after being struck by a train at a railway station in Surrey and his widow Amanda Thorpe later said he had taken his own life.
+The 55-year-old died on the morning of August 4 2024 after being struck by a train at a railway station in Surrey.
+His widow Amanda Thorpe said he had taken his own life.

-An inquest at Surrey Coroner’s Court in Woking on Wednesday heard that Thorpe was diagnosed with anxiety and depression in 2018 and previously tried to take his own life in 2022.

 An incident involving a leaked video in Australia that year had left him “distraught”, the court was told.